-(ii) Mainly from MIC SA due to DTH Teleport services, Turbine digital campaign and with Navega.com, Bolivia Celular SA, Cable Costa Rica, El Salvador by wholesale services.

-(iii) Mainly recharges of VCF (Value-creating fees) for the support services provided by Millicom to the Group.
+- (i) Millicom Other Paraguayan operations includes transactions with Transcom S.A. - (ii) Mainly from MIC SA due to DTH Teleport services, and with Navega.com, Bolivia Celular S.A., Cable Costa Rica, El Salvador by wholesale services. - (iii) Mainly recharges of VCF (Value-creating fees) for the support services provided by Millicom to the Group.